jonathananolan/national-survey-on-drug-use-and-health/README.md

 ## Example Plots

-These plots are checked into the repo and will render on GitHub:

 ![Core Trends (Age 18–25)](plots/drug_trends_core.png)

 ![Illicit Drug Trends (Age 18–25)](plots/drug_trends_illicit_facets.png)

-## How To Read The Graph

 These charts show separate line segments for periods that are methodologically comparable.
 When a line breaks, it indicates a known methodology change or wording change that makes cross-period comparisons unreliable.
 Sudden step changes at those breaks are likely artifacts of the survey redesign, not real shifts in behavior.
 Trends are best interpreted within each continuous segment.